replicatedhq/replicated-docs/docs/enterprise/updating-embedded-cluster.md

 cat install.sh | sudo bash -s airgap
 ```

-To update the application in an airgapped environment, download the new application airgap bundle and run the following command:
+To update the application in an air gapped environment, download the new application air gap bundle and run the following command:

 ```bash
 kubectl kots upstream upgrade <app slug> --airgap-bundle new-app-release.airgap -n default